Avoid Being Red Flagged and Losing Work

 A major fear is a supply chain partner failing, which can have a significant impact on a project – creating a knock-on effect for the rest of the project, it results in delays and, in some cases, could carry financial implications for the main contractor.

-Sub-contractors are coming under more intense scrutiny than ever, so it’s vital that businesses make sure they’re keeping their house in order to put themselves in the best position to secure new projects.
+Sub-contractors are coming under more intense scrutiny than ever, so it’s vital that business management software make sure they’re keeping their house in order to put themselves in the best position to secure new projects.
 While pricing will inevitably remain a major factor in procurement, there are many other considerations at play.

 Polish Your PQQs